queueit/KnownUser.V3.JAVA/README.md

 >You can fínd the latest released version [here](https://github.com/queueit/KnownUser.V3.JAVA/releases/latest).

 # Queue-it KnownUser SDK for Java
-The Queue-it Security Framework is used to ensure that end users cannot bypass the queue by adding a server-side integration to your server. iT SUPPORTS Java 8.
+The Queue-it Security Framework is used to ensure that end users cannot bypass the queue by adding a server-side integration to your server.

+Java 6 (and above) is supported from SDK v.3.5.2.
+Older SDK versions require at least Java 8.

 ## Introduction
 When a user is redirected back from the queue to your website, the queue engine can attache a query string parameter (`queueittoken`) containing some information about the user.
 The most important fields of the `queueittoken` are: